GrayTShirt/Lithium/README.md

 Copyright 2015 by Dan Molik <dan@d3fy.net>

-Under the GPL v3 License
+Under the GPL v3 License, see the included LICENSE file for details.